 - In the interest of time, look at the entire list and then select one or two articles of interest to see what some of the education experts have to say about the use and value of media.

-Note: It will be helpful if you add some notes and reflections in your personal learning document either during or after you read it.
+Note: It may be helpful if you add some notes and write down your reflections either during or after you read the articles.

 Articles or web resources: